Dear White People season 4: Release date, cast, trailer, and latest news

-Dear White People follows a group of black students at a fictional Ivy League university where racial tensions simmer beneath the surface.
+Dear White People, now on its fourth run, follows a group of black students at a fictional Ivy League university where racial tensions simmer beneath the surface.

 Satirising an America that is supposedly “post-racial”, the series starred Logan Browning as Sam White, an African-American student who leads the Black Student Union and hosts an outspoken radio show that gives Dear White People its name.